Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The cost for the whole-house audit is $100 which is a discounted price for current Pepco customers (normally $400).
 To learn more about HPwES, visit https://homeenergysavings.pepco.com/home-performance-with-energy-star-program.

 A: Let’s break this down by stages in the application process.
 For energy-efficiency projects, low-income homeowners pay $0 for energy audits.
 Depending on the selected contractor, Market rate residents may have to pay $100 upfront for audits and reports (discounted from $400).
 Either way, this audit cost to homeowners will be reimbursed as a part of the grant.
-The actual work on the home is being funded by EmPOWER Maryland (up to $11,000 for low-income and up to $7,500 for market rated residents) and by TNI Clean Energy Grant as supplemental funds (up to $5,000).
+The actual work on the home is being funded by EmPOWER Maryland (up to $7,500) and by TNI Clean Energy Grant as supplemental funds (up to $5,000).
 If the work scope exceeds these amounts, the homeowner would be responsible for the difference in cost.

 A: Yes, the system must be a rooftop solar photovoltaics (PV) system as ordered by the language in the merger agreement that released funds to support this grant between Pepco and Exelon.